 For e-filing income tax online, here are a few steps that you must follow-

 If the ITR isn’t submitted along with DSC, then it should be printed, signed and sent to CPC within 120 days from the date of e-filing.
 The return will be processed only upon the receipt of signed ITR-V.

 You can follow these steps to e-file income tax offline-

-- Upload the Digital Signature certificate, if applicable.
+Upload the Digital Signature certificate, if applicable.
 If you’re uploading DSC, then you should ensure that your DSC is registered with e-filing website)

-- If the ITR is uploaded along with the digital security certificate (DSC) then the ITR-V form is displayed on the webpage.
+If the ITR is uploaded along with the digital security certificate (DSC) by a company then the ITR-V form will be displayed on the webpage.
 Follow the link to download the ITR-V form.
 The ITR-V form is also sent to your registered e-mail ID.
 If you haven’t uploaded your digital signature certificate along with your ITR V form, then you need to download the form, take a printout and submit it to the CPC within 120 days.

 If you haven’t uploaded your digital signature certificate along with your ITR V form, then you need to download the form, take a printout and submit it to the CPC within 120 days.